akkartik/teliva/README.md

 ([video](https://archive.org/details/akkartik-2021-11-14))

 You will need some Unix-like platform with a C compiler and the ncurses and openssl libraries.
+Some possible commands to install them, depending on your OS and package manager of choice:

+* `guix shell -D lua openssl -- make linux`
+* `nix-shell --pure` (from a directory containing shell.nix in this repo)
+* `sudo apt install libncursesw6-dev openssl`
+* `brew install ncurses openssl`

-So far I've tested Teliva on Linux, Mac OS X and OpenBSD;
-should also work on other flavors of BSD, WSL on Windows, etc. with only minor modifications.
+So far I've tested Teliva on Linux, Mac OS X and OpenBSD; it should also work on other flavors of BSD, WSL on Windows, etc. with only minor modifications.

 ## Isn't this just an IDE?